VortexServicesx/Roblox/README.md

 I'm currently spending more of my time learning and working on other projects.

 # Protection / Obfuscation
-We used to use Prometheus as obfuscation but now i swithced to MoonVeil, ill switch to luraph soon.
+I previously used Prometheus for obfuscation, but I've since switched to MoonVeil.
+I may switch to Luraph in the future.

 # Credits
 Make sure to credit me for the use of the scripts when uploading to youtube, tiktok, etc